Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 * Converting the data to grayscale and normalization
 * Neural network architercture
 * Trainig the Neural network
-* Evaluation of the accuracy of the model on the test data
 * Evaluation of the accuracy of the model on the images downloaded from web